 Orders placed after April 3rd, 2017 include a complimentary breadboard friendly Qwiic cable.
 Additionally, this product includes an 8" cable that is terminated in bare 28AWG wires (it’s our 4-Pin JST product).
 The board has two small 2-56 screw holes for mounting.
 Hot glue also works well.

 This is a collaboration with Professor Nikolaus Correll at CU Boulder.
 A portion of this sale is given back to Dr. Correll’s lab for the continued development of innovative robotic components.

 The Robotic Finger Sensor is the first piece of autonomous robotic control.
 To see what’s possible when you couple vision systems with touch capability, have a look at full-stack autonomous manipulation using this sensor with ROS.
 CU is working on an impressive robotic perception stack to make this easier for the beginner.

 What if I need more than one?
 The sensor has only one I2C address so putting multiple on the bus will cause collisions.
 Luckily, we’ve got a mux for that!
-The Qwiic Mux Shield for Arduino allows up to 8 sensors to be simultaneously connected.
-That’s a big gripper!
+The Qwiic Mux allows up to 4 sensors to be simultaneously connected with the ability to daisychain up to 8 muxes.
+32 fingers is a big gripper!
 Control examples are available here.

 We do not plan to regularly carry SparkX products so get them while they’re hot!